PANEL ATTORNEY QUALIFICATIONS

 and retention.

-Generally, far-distant attorneys, who may incur substantial
+Generally, attorneys who reside some distance for the court and may incur substantial

-travel costs, will not be placed on the panel if equally qualified,
+travel costs will not be placed on the panel if equally qualified

-more local attorneys are available.
+local attorneys are available.
 However, we cannot recruit

 an adequate number of attorneys qualified to handle more serious